Taubman College of Architecture and Urban Planning: Facilities

 North Campus is also home to the College of Engineering, the School of Computer Science, the School of Music, Theatre & Dance, and the Penny W. Stamps School of Art & Design.
 Other pertinent facilities on North Campus include the Art, Architecture & Engineering Library (AAEL), the Digital Media Commons, the Bentley Historical Library, the Gerald R. Ford Presidential Library and Maya Lin's Wave Field.

 Fellowships and visiting professorships

 Taubman College offers a variety of faculty fellowships and visiting professorships.

+Current fellowships include the Architecture Fellowships in three areas of interest: Research, Design, and Project, as well as the Fishman Fellowship, the Sojourner Truth Planning Fellowship, and the Norman E. Barnett Fellowship in Environmental Technology.

 The visiting professorships are endowed in the name of Eliel Saarinen, Charles Moore, Max Fisher, and Colin Clipson, and have attracted the following notable individuals: